 (Although my case was a successful whistleblower case, I have chosen to remain anonymous.
 I’m sure you understand.)

-For additional tips about being a whistleblower, see:
+For additional tips to become a whistleblower, see:

 How much do whistleblowers get paid?